Message Security User Name

 If the client and service are not able to communicate, see Troubleshooting Tips.

-To run the sample across machines
+To run the sample across computers

 To clean up after the sample

-This script does not remove service certificates on a client when running this sample across machines.
-If you have run Windows Communication Foundation (WCF) samples that use certificates across machines, be sure to clear the service certificates that have been installed in the CurrentUser - TrustedPeople store.
+This script does not remove service certificates on a client when running this sample across computers.
+If you have run Windows Communication Foundation (WCF) samples that use certificates across computers, be sure to clear the service certificates that have been installed in the CurrentUser - TrustedPeople store.
 To do this, use the following command: certmgr -del -r CurrentUser -s TrustedPeople -c -n <Fully Qualified Server Machine Name> For example: certmgr -del -r CurrentUser -s TrustedPeople -c -n server1.contoso.com.